leithdm/lethalapps/TESTING.md

 <br/>

 ## Bug#3
-**Description:** *Testimonial text is too large and overflows on mobile*
+**Description:** *Testimonial text is too large and overflows on mobile.*

 **Reproduce:**
 1. Go to https://leithdm.github.io/milestone-project-1/index.html
 2. Scroll to the 'What Our Customers Say' section.
-3. Text is overflowing its container.
+3. Text is overflowing its container, pushing customer image off screen.

 **Expected behaviour:**
 Fully responsive page with text properly spaced and legible.